daveb-dev/eca/README.md

 * M. Bebendorf.
 Hierarchical Matrices.

 ## 14. Randomized Low-rank Approximation (Supervisor: Davide)
-A very simple class of low rank approximation of a matrix is obtained by using the product of the matrix and random vectors.
-A low rank approximation can be obtained from the resulting random vectors in the image of the matrix.
-Since the main effort of these methods is dominated by the matrix-vector multiplications, these algorithms are usually very fast.
+A very simple class of low-rank approximations of a matrix is obtained by using the product of the matrix and random vectors.
+A low-rank approximation can be obtained from the vectors in the image of the matrix.
+Since the main effort of these methods is dominated by matrix-vector multiplications, these algorithms are usually very fast for sparse matrices.
 In return, however, only pessimistic error estimates are avaliable, and the actual error is often much better.

 ### References:
 * N. Halko, P. G. Martinsson, J. A. Tropp.
 Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions.

 ## 15. Pivoted Cholesky Decomposition (Supervisor: Michael)
-The pivoted Cholesky decomposition is an extremely efficient algorithm to determine a low rank approximation of a symmetric, positive semidefinite matrix.
+The pivoted Cholesky decomposition is an extremely efficient algorithm to determine a low-rank approximation of a symmetric, positive semidefinite matrix.
 To obtain an approximation of a matrix,  only the diagonal and $m$ columns of the underlying matrix need to be computed.
 Therefore, the method seems appealing especially for fully populated matrices.
 In particular, a rigorous posteriori error control is available in the trace norm, so that the method always yields a reliable approximation.

 ### References:
 * H. Harbrecht, M. Multerer, and R. Schneider.
 On the low-rank approximation by the pivoted Cholesky decomposition.

 ## 16. Fast Multipole Methods (Supervisor: Michael)
 The fast multipole method (FMM) is an efficient way to compute the matrix-vector multiplication in $O(n)$ or $O(n\log(n))$ with a bounded error for a particular structured dense $n\times n$ matrix $\Phi$.
-Such matrices arising out of the $n$-body problem are usually separable of order k，i.e., $\Phi\approx AB$, where $A$ and $B$ are $n\times k$ matrix and $k\times n$ matrix respectively.
-The matrix-vector multiplication is approximately equvilent to perform $A(Bx)$.
-Because $k$ is usually $O(1)$ or $O(\log(n))$, the computaional complexity is reduced dramatically.
+Such matrices arising out of the $n$-body problem are usually blockwise separable of order k，i.e., $\Phi|_{\tau,\sigma}\approx AB$, where $A$ and $B$ are $n\times k$ matrix and $k\times n$ matrix respectively.
+Herein,
+$\tau$ and $\sigma$ are suitable index sets.
+The matrix-vector multiplication for this block is thus approximately equivalent to perform $A(Bx)$.
+Because $k$ is usually $O(1)$, the computaional cost is reduced dramatically.
 Besides, one of the distinct advantages of the FMM is its rigorous error estimates.

 ### References:

 * L. Greengard and V. Rokhlin.
 A Fast Algorithm for Particle Simulations.

 ## 17. Hierarchical Matrices (Supervisor: Michael)
-Hierarchical matrices are special matrices $\mathcal{H}\in \mathbb{R}^{n\times n}$, which have blockwise low rank $k \ll n$ with respect to a special tree-like partitioning $\tau$, the so-called "Block Cluster Tree".
+Hierarchical matrices are special matrices $\mathcal{H}\in \mathbb{R}^{n\times n}$, which have blockwise low-rank $k \ll n$ with respect to a special tree-like partitioning $\tau$, the so-called "Block Cluster Tree".
 A special challenge is posed by the arithmetic of these matrices, for example the addition and multiplication.
 In the addition, the rank per matrix block can double and must be recompressed accordingly.
-For the multiplication of hierarchical matrices with even the same block structure, matrix blocks of different sizes can be combined.
+For the multiplication of hierarchical matrices with even the same block structure, matrix blocks of different sizes need to be combined.

 ### References: